1) EXPLORE YOUR PROGRAM OPTIONS

 Language Credits

-If you are taking language coursework while abroad, you need to connect with the language credit contact as you complete your Transfer Credit Form before you depart.
+If you are taking language coursework while abroad, and plan for these credits to fulfill a major, minor or degree requirement, you must connect with the appropriate faculty below as you complete your Transfer Credit Form and before you depart.
 They will inform you of the process for transferring language courses back to CSU.

 - Spanish: Dr. Andrea Purdy, email [email protected] to set up an appointment